jocmp/YouTubeMVPDemo/YouTubeMVP-explanation.md

 #### P is for Presenter

-With our model classes defined, we can focus on the Presenter.
-The presenter should be stateless, so we'll pass in a copy of our activity and the YouTube service class:
+The presenter class will handle data and user events, so it will take a copy of the Activity and the YouTube service class:

 ```java
 public MainPresenter(MainActivity activity, YouTubeService youTubeService) {
   mView = activity;